TietoEVRY and SNP Group launch dynamic “one-stop-shop” service for Nordic companies in race to introduce SAP S/4HANA by 2025.

 SNP's proven set of tools provide companies with the ability to renew data structures such as legal structures and cost centers, and to retrospectively migrate data to S/4HANA.
 In addition, they can choose to only migrate selected data that is still valid to their business.
 This enables massive savings in terms of time, effort, and money for companies with obsolete data in their current systems.

 From the point of view of business processes, companies often share a similar story – they all want to make the most of new systems.
 TietoEVRY's SAP expertise and experience can put you on the right track to successful business renewal and, without hassle, help you to leverage innovative solutions on top of the digital core.

 But that's not all.
 "Going blue" also means you can combine several projects in one single step, which dramatically cuts project time and overall cost.

-Introducing new GL (General Ledger) to finance is a good example of how S/4HANA can be implemented in one single step go-live throughout the year, independently of fiscal year end.
-Another example – being one of the hot topics when planning S/4HANA move – is the platform transition to public cloud (e.g. AWS, Azure).
+Introducing the new GL (General Ledger) to finance is a good example of how S/4HANA can be implemented in one single step go-live throughout the year, independently of fiscal year-end.
+Another example – being one of the hot topics when planning S/4HANA move – is the platform transition to the public cloud (e.g. AWS, Azure).
 This can be done at the same time, too.

 The ways in which Bluefield brings business value are simply too good to pass up.
 Here are the six key business situations where the Bluefield™ approach brings the most value:

-Large enterprises considering brownfield approach, but thinking that big bang with brownfield is too risky.
+Large enterprises considering the brownfield approach, but thinking that big bang with brownfield is too risky.